 During November 2017 there was a focus on HIV testing across Europe:

 - #EuroTestWeek (17-24 November) across Europe, organised by European HIV-Hepatitis testing week

 - #HIVTestWeek (18-25 November) for the UK campaign organised by HIV Prevention England.

-I will be looking at the campaigns in a number of ways:
+I looked at the campaigns in a number of ways: